pcsteppan/tcs-book/src/the-delta/Golgari.md

 **Vibes:** Bluegrass, New Orleans, crumbling infrastructure, wealth disparity, bioluminescent neon

 Swamp, Appalachia, Everglades.
 Home of Skidaddle, the Ever-Sinking City, where the party foiled a plot between the Forge god Mammatus and the Undercity Medusa "Chia Roscurro" to teleport Mount Battleaxe on top of Skidaddle.
 Wereravens, Dwarves, giant spiders.
-The planet is dying, crops yields steadily decreasing, whole forests going dormant out of season, a decline in predators and an increased amount of fungus and insects that recycle dead matter.
+The planet is dying, crop yields steadily decreasing, whole forests going dormant out of season, a decline in predators and an increased amount of fungus and insects that recycle dead matter.
 Where the party obtained Misty Mushes.

 **Weight of the Past**